thienky0104/riohair-demo/PROJECT_CONTEXT.md

-# Project Context — Triệu Tóc Đẹp
+# Project Context — Rio Hair

 > **Important:** The website content (all headings, paragraphs, buttons, labels, navigation items) must **always remain in Vietnamese** because the target users are Vietnamese salon customers.
 This document is written in English so Bolt can understand the project context in future sessions.